About the Sailboat Atom

 - Installed valves and plumbing to collect rain water from deck.

-- Replaced door between head and forward cabin with a curtain, filled in step-thru area of V-berth and raised bunk to 5-inches above waterline for extra storage and watertight integrity.
+- Replaced door between head and forward cabin with a curtain, filled in step-thru area of V-berth and raised bunk 2 inches to make it 5 inches above waterline for extra storage and watertight integrity.

 - Made most compartments watertight for collision protection and temporary positive buoyancy.